soijen/soijen.github.io/en/_posts/2017-03-01-visit-puerto-williams.md

 ---
-layout: post
 title: Puerto Williams, Chile - The Hub for Your Next Patagonia Adventure
-author: sóijen
 description: Puerto Williams - the Chilean town at the end of the world.
 Information to start your next adventure in Patagonia here.
-ref: visit-puerto-williams
+author: Sóijen
+layout: post
+latitude: -54.935491
+longitude: -67.605799
 permalink: /visit-puerto-williams/
 postHero: /images/isla-navarino/pw/sea.jpg
+ref: visit-puerto-williams
 region: Puerto-Williams
 tags:
-latitude: -54.935491
-longitude: -67.605799
 zoom: 6
 ---
 If you want to experience the end of the world – surrounded by the southernmost channels and fjords before Antarctic waters, backpacking or trail running the remote trails, or simply escaping the craziness of everyday life – Puerto Williams is your next destination.